Losing Your Temper on the Golf Course: How to Avoid It

 It’s difficult to keep your cool on the golf course, especially when you’re playing badly or things aren’t going your way.
-Unfortunately, letting your emotions get the best of you can have serious repercussions.
-If you lose your temper and break your club in half or go on an expletive-filled rant in front of everyone on the course, people will likely talk about you afterward and not in a good way.
+Unfortunately, letting your emotions get the best of you can have serious repercussions. losing your temper and breaking your club in half or going on an expletive-filled rant in front of everyone on the course, people will likely talk about you afterward and not in a good way.
 Take a look at some tips below to help you avoid these scenarios.

 Keep your cool

 Losing your temper can be frustrating, but it’s important to keep your cool.
 Here are a few tips on how to control your temper on the golf course:

 Take a deep breath and count to 10 before responding to anything that frustrates you.

 Walk away from the situation for a few minutes if you need to cool down.

 Focus on your own game and don’t worry about what other people are doing.

 Don’t compare yourself to other players in any way- this will only make you feel worse about yourself and make you more likely to lose your temper.

 Put your emotions into perspective- winning or losing a round of golf is not life or death!

 Accept your mistakes